george24601/notes/devOps/network/concept.md

 Subnet
 --------
-Traffic is exchanged (routed) between subnetworks with special gateways (routers) when the routing prefixes of the source address and the destination address differ.
-A router constitutes the logical or physical boundary between the subnets, e.g., inside a VPC, subsets are further division of VPC's CIDR block, and are non-intersecting between AZs, continous within a single AZ

 Each subnet is served by a designated default router, but may consist internally of multiple physical Ethernet segments interconnected by network switches or network bridges.

-The instances in the public subnet can send outbound traffic directly to the Internet, whereas the instances in the private subnet can't.
-Instead, the instances in the private subnet can access the Internet by using a network address translation (NAT) gateway that resides in the public subnet.
-The database servers can connect to the Internet for software updates using the NAT gateway

 A public subnet is a subnet that's associated with a route table that has a route to an Internet gateway.By contrast, a private subnet is a subnet without such a route.
 Usually, the default route for a private subnet points to a NAT device, though it could point to a hardware VPN or Direct Connect connection.